Wrongful Death Complaint

 2. JURISDICTION AND VENUE

-2.1 This Court has subject-matter jurisdiction because the amount in controversy exceeds $25,000 and involves personal-injury and wrongful-death claims arising under California law.
+2.1 This Court has subject-matter jurisdiction under Cal.
+Const. art.
+VI, § 10 because this is an Unlimited Civil Case in which the amount in controversy exceeds $35,000, exclusive of interest and costs, and involves personal-injury and wrongful-death claims arising under California law.

 2.2 Venue is proper in this Court under Code Civ.
-Proc. §395(a) because the wrongful acts and omissions alleged herein occurred in this county, and/or at least one Defendant resides or does business in this county.
+Proc. §395(a) because the injury or the injury causing death occurred in this county, and/or at least one Defendant resides or does business in this county at the commencement of this action.

 3. GENERAL ALLEGATIONS